-Approximately \$48,000,000 is expected to be available to fund 56 recipients.
+Approximately \$50,000,000 is expected to be available to fund 56 recipients.
 Awards will range from approximately \$300,000 to approximately \$3 million.
-NEH determines annual funding for each state humanities council according to a legislatively mandated formula.
+NEH determines annual funding for each state and jurisdictional humanities council according to a legislatively mandated formula.

-The actual amount available will not be determined until enactment of the final FY 2021 federal budget.
-This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, applications can be processed and funds awarded in a timely manner.
+The actual amount available will not be determined until enactment of the final FY 2022 federal budget.
+This notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, applications can be processed and funds awarded in a timely manner.

-State Humanities Councils General Operating Support Grants have a period of performance of five years.
+State and Jurisdictional Humanities Councils General Operating Support Grants have a period of performance of five years.
 General Operating Support Grants fund activities in years one, two, and three, and fund closeout requirements in years four and five.
 State and jurisdictional humanities councils must apply annually to receive this funding.
-The funding period under this notice is November 1, 2020 through October 31, 2021.
+The funding period under this notice is November 1, 2021 to October 31, 2022.
 State and jurisdictional humanities councils are expected to obligate most of the funds awarded each year by the end of the annual funding period.